ig-perez/nlp-roadmap/README.md

 After some time exploring the applications of ML, I became very interested in NLP since other of my passions are knowledge, learning, and data/information management.
 That is why I decided to go back to the classroom.
 In this case, I choose Stanford's excellent CS224N (Natural Language Processing with Deep Learning) taught by the charismatic Professor Manning.

 This repository contains my solutions to the assignments for the 2021 class.
-Please take these material as a reference only.
+Please take these materials as a reference only.
 I hope it is helpful for your learning experience.

 Enjoy!